mateusmedeiros/generator-prelude/README.md

  * The generated project will be pre-configured with a nice webpack configuration that includes:
    - Babel transpiling with stage1, es2015 and react presets
-   - CSS and SCSS loading with `style-loader` in development and the excelent `ExtractTextWebpackPlugin` in production
+   - CSS loading with `style-loader` in development and the excelent `ExtractTextWebpackPlugin` in production
-   - Seamless assets in both JS and CSS.
-Just drop any file in `app/client/assets` and any requires will return the correct url in both production and development environments
    - css-loader to translate `@import` and `url()` calls to requires on css files
  * Config files are separated in:
    - `config/webpack.js` -> The main config file.
 It will seamlessly load environment specific configs based on `NODE_ENV` var
    - `config/webpack/development.js` -> Development specific options
    - `config/webpack/production.js` -> Production specific options

 #### Hot Module Replacement

 This is also part of the Webpack configuration.